msaraf/kong-ui/README.md

 * Ship as a container
 * Tests would be cool
 * Support all the built-in plugins
-* Implement a plugin system to support additional UI for other KONG plugins.
-(Wait, what...?)
+* Implement a better plugin system
 * Clean up UI

 ## Prerequisites